marcus67/little_brother/README.md

 There are several template files (see directory `/etc/little-brother`) which can be used as a basis for your concrete configuration:

-* `minimal-master.config`: A minimal configuration file to run the application on a single host with a simple rule set to start with.
+* <A HREF="etc/minimal-master.config">`minimal-master.config`</A>: A minimal configuration file to run the application on a single host with a simple rule set to start with.
-* `multi-rule-master.config`: A more elaborate configuration file featuring a realistic rule set.
+* <A HREF="etc/multi-rule-master.config">`multi-rule-master.config`</A>: A more elaborate configuration file featuring a realistic rule set.
-* `minimal-slave.config`: A minimal configuration file to run the application on a client.
+* <A HREF="etc/minimal-slave.config">`minimal-slave.config`</A>: A minimal configuration file to run the application on a client.
 This file is relatively simple since it only contains the details to connect to the master host.

 Choose the configuration file that best fits your needs and rename it to `little-brother.conf`.
 Look